Current Graduate Students

 Previous Graduate Students

-I graduated from the Cognitive and Affective Masters program from UW Oshkosh.
-My primary research interests were in the sexual double standard.
-In particular, my thesis (supervised by Dr. Ashley Thompson) explored different methods of measuring its endorsement across different populations.
+Sarah graduated from the Cognitive and Affective Masters program from UW Oshkosh.
+Her primary research interests were related to the endorsement of the sexual double standard.
+In particular, her thesis (supervised by Dr. Ashley Thompson) explored different methods of measuring the SDS across various populations.